VanMobile/vm-kb/dev/learningTips.md

 http://ramdajs.com/docs

 - There are about 210 functions, but many are very simple, are some others you'll rarely use.
-- Each function as a sample code block, so copy and paste that sample code into the Ramda Repl at
+- Each function as a sample code block, so copy and paste that sample code into the Ramda REPL tool at
 - http://ramdajs.com/repl
 - and play around with it until you understand what it's doing
 - all the functions perform a simple and single purpose